Installation Guide

 - Download and install Git for Windows

-- After installation, right-click any folder and select "Git Bash Here"
+- After installation, right-click on any folder and select "Git Bash Here"

 # Run in Git Bash, should see similar output